 When it comes to new structures, all buildings need to conform to the current building code.
 A local city or county building agency is tasked with enforcing the building code for projects that are built within their jurisdiction.
 The code is very specific about many aspects of a project, particularly with respect to fire safety, structural integrity, and other life safety issues.
 These codes change with time (as the construction industry learns from past mistakes), and in general they have become more conservative.
 Upgrades to the building code have dramatically improved the quality of construction and performance of structures over the past 100 years, and they continue to improve each year.

-Building Code Issues
+i was reading this Building Code Issues

 The building code and its implementation by local building departments generally recognizes that most structures more than three years old (the building code is updated every three years) do not meet all aspects of the current building code.
 Because they have little influence and authority over existing structures that are safe to occupy, building departments do not inspect existing structures unless there has been a code violation report filed on the structure.